Parameterized Approaches to Orthogonal Compaction: Number of Kitty Corners: An FPT Algorithm

-We now analyze the \shortv{runtime}\longv{time complexity of the given algorithm}.
-Let $\{f_1, f_2, \dots, f_h\}$ be the set of faces of $H$, and let $k_i$ be the number of kitty corners in $f_i$\longv{ (i.e., the number of vertices that are involved in at least one pair of kitty corners)}.
+We now analyze the time complexity of the given algorithm.
+Let $\{f_1, f_2, \dots,$ $ f_h\}$ be the set of faces of $H$, and let $k_i$ be the number of kitty corners in $f_i$ (i.e., the number of vertices that are involved in at least one pair of kitty corners).
+Since kitty corners are reflex, a vertex can be a kitty corner at most with respect to one face.
+Hence, $\sum_{i=1}^h k_i = k$.

 Denote by $a_i$ the number of distinct maximal planar augmentations of $f_i$ with edges that connect pairs of kitty corners.
 An upper bound to the value of $a_i$ is the number $c_{k_i}$ of distinct maximal outerplanar graphs with $k_i$ vertices, which corresponds to the number of distinct triangulations of a convex polygon with $k_i$ vertices.
-It is known that $c_{k_i}$ equals the $(k_i-2)$-nd Catalan number (see, e.g.,~\cite{p-2009}), whose standard estimate is $c_{k_i-2} \sim \shortv{\frac{4^{k_i-2}}{(k_i-2)^{3/2}\sqrt{\pi}}}\longv{4^{k_i-2}((k_i-2)^{3/2}\sqrt{\pi})}$.
-Therefore, $a_i \in O(4^{k_i})$.
-Note that\longv{, from an algorithmic point of view,} all distinct triangulations of a convex polygon \longv{with given set of vertices}can easily be generated with a recursive approach\longv{: every time we guess an edge, it divides an internal face into two faces, and in each of the two faces we recursively guess the next edge}.
+It is known that $c_{k_i}$ equals the $(k_i-2)$-nd Catalan number (see, e.g.,~\cite{p-2009}), whose standard estimate is $c_{k_i-2} \sim \frac{4^{k_i-2}}{(k_i-2)^{3/2}\sqrt{\pi}}$.
+Therefore, $a_i \le 4^{k_i}$.
+Note that, from an algorithmic point of view, all distinct triangulations of a convex polygon with given set of vertices can easily be generated with a recursive approach: every time we guess an edge, it divides an internal face into two faces, and in each of the two faces we recursively guess the next edge.